overture-stack/prelude/apps/readme.md

 2. **Connection Errors**: Verify Elasticsearch URL and credentials
 3. **Performance Issues**: Adjust batch size as needed
 4. **File Access Errors**: Verify file permissions and path
+5. **Mapping Generation**: When using mapping mode, ensure the output path is writable

 ## Stage